 We will change the way we deal with food.
 Since food is getting scarce, we might be able to see the rise in the adoption of apps or participation in local communities.
 Can tech help communities to grow vegetables locally?

 We will support local producers more.
 Due to uncertainties and many changes in taxes in different countries we will see more people buying from local producers because that will be a need.
 Perhaps we might be able to create new routes that will help consumers buy products directly from farmers.
+This can be done through intelligent systems.
+Watch this space!

 We will see people paying for nature retreats.
 It should not be seen as “luxury” but I bet people will be willing to pay more to spend time with nature with no wi-fi, nothing, just learning a bit of gardening.
 This can become more common.
 What once was the experience economy, this will be the wellbeing economy, perhaps, where being with nature is not a detox, but a lifestyle.
 We might see people going back to making their own clothes, food or just building a cabin in the wood.
+This can become another type of service and another niche for the tourism industry.